wamp-proto/wamp-xbr/docs/project/setup.rst

     ...
 0x55d81aa99eb9b4da8e5408ece477658e9f6c8b2bc9988aa9c5be7f2bd34c25e0
     Saving artifacts...

-YOu should also see activity in the ganache log, e.g.
+You should also see activity in the ganache log, e.g.

 .. code-block:: console